Open Hearth Daylily

 ‘Open Hearth’ daylily is a stunner!
 You won’t believe how striking this is in person!
 Deep red petals with lighter red and yellow sepals around a large yellow throat.
 Large blooms on the shorter end of mid-sized scapes make for an eye-catching display.
 Especially lovely with other yellow or gold daylilies, but when paired with deep purple it is simply gorgeous!

-Click here to watch a short video on Open Hearth daylily
+Click here to visit our YouTube channel and watch a short video on Open Hearth daylily

 Click here to more of our daylilies with big blooms